solana-labs/solana/docs/src/terminology.md

 ## Solana Program Library (SPL)

-A library of smart contracts on Solana such as spl-token that facilitates tasks such as creating and using tokens
+A library of programs on Solana such as spl-token that facilitates tasks such as creating and using tokens

 ## stake